-You can pay your rent online -
+You can pay your rent online

-You can pay over the internet using your debit card by using our online form.
+You can pay online using your debit card by using our online form.

-Direct Debit -
+Pay by Direct Debit

-You can contact us on 03450 455 216 and ask for a Direct Debit instruction to be sent to you.
-Your payment will then be collected direct from your bank account on the 1st or 15th of each month.
+Payment will then be collected direct from your bank account on the 1st or 15th of each month.

-Debit Card/Credit Card -
+Pay by Debit Card/Credit Card

 Contact us on 03450 455 216 if you would like a payment card to be sent to you.

 Find your nearest branch using the Post Office branch locator.

-Payment in Person -
+Payment in Person